Standing Tall: Sim to Real Fall Classification and Lead Time Prediction for Bipedal Robots: Introduction

 \subsection{Literature Review}

-While there are numerous fall prediction algorithms for bipedal robots, ranging from static threshold-based methods to machine learning approaches \cite{ref:subburaman2023survey, ref:new_zhang2024fall}, the implementation of algorithms capable of real-time/online prediction of falls caused by abrupt, incipient and intermittent faults in full-sized humanoids, in hardware, remains limited.
+While numerous fall prediction algorithms have been proposed for bipedal robots—ranging from static threshold-based methods to machine learning approaches \cite{ref:subburaman2023survey, ref:new_zhang2024fall}—the implementation of algorithms capable of real-time prediction of falls caused by abrupt, incipient, or intermittent faults in full-sized humanoid robots remains limited.
+Moreover, the prediction of lead time is also limited.
+Given the trade-off between false positive rate and lead time, and the dependence of the minimum required lead time on both the recovery algorithm and hardware platform, lead time prediction can significantly inform the selection and timing of an appropriate recovery strategy.

-For clarity, in addition to the detection of the three types of faults and the size of the robot, we also distinguish between four experimental settings: offline with simulation data, offline with hardware data, online in simulation, and online in hardware.
+Fall prediction algorithms in the literature can be categorized based on several factors: the type of faults they address (abrupt, incipient, or intermittent), the size of the robot used, the experimental setting (offline with simulation data, offline with hardware data, online in simulation, or online in hardware), and whether they estimate lead time.
+In this section, we briefly go over the fall prediction algorithms in the literature based on these categorizations.

 The fall prediction algorithm proposed in \cite{ref:subburaman} uses sensor fusion to predict falls in real-time, across various terrains and during dynamic motions such as squatting, in simulation and hardware for the 1.92m WALK-MAN humanoid \cite{ref:walkman}.
 However, the analysis is limited to falls caused by abrupt faults.
 Similarly, the SVM-based algorithm from \cite{ref:wu2021falling} is tested online in hardware and simulation for the 1.6m BHR-6 robot during walking and standing tasks, and only considers abrupt faults.